Mailchimp vs Aweber (2017) - Comparison Review

 - It’s easier to preview what your email will look like on a mobile device with Mailchimp.

 - RSS to email functionality is significantly better than Aweber's.

 - A much wider range of integrations with third party apps is available.

 - Using different languages for thank-you and confirmation pages is more doable out-of-the-box.

 Alternatives to Mailchimp and Aweber

 For me, the obvious alternative to Mailchimp and Aweber is Getresponse.
 Depending on your list size, it will usually come in cheaper than both Mailchimp and Aweber, and it’s feature packed (offering landing pages and webinars in addition to the features outlined above).
-You can read our full Getresponse review here, and we've also got a full Aweber review for you to look at too.

 Got any thoughts or questions on Mailchimp and Aweber?